intellee/blog.diffense.co.kr/about.md

 #### Vulnerability Intelligence

-We provide our customers with detailed information of vulnerabilities to protect their enterprise entworks.
+We provide our customers with detailed information of vulnerabilities to protect their enterprise networks.

 Our customers have access to